Ifechukwu001/hng-stage_two/README.md

 ### Testing

-The API is publicly accessible at ...
+The API is publicly accessible on [Render](https://hng-stage-two-b6ki.onrender.com)

 and its Postman tests can be found [here](https://elements.getpostman.com/redirect?entityId=18989194-5585868f-a3c1-4c9b-9d0d-8be6c1c93da4&entityType=collection)